Environmental Sustainability

 Climate Change

-Hotter and drier conditions, prolonged droughts and more extreme weather events have profound effects across our business.
+Hotter and drier conditions, prolonged droughts and increased extreme weather events have profound effects across our business.

-We are committed to managing the effects of Australia's changing climate by managing emissions in our own operations.
+We are committed to managing emissions in our operations.
 We are developing targeted strategies of adaptation that address the specific climate-related risks and opportunities for our business.

 Emissions Targets and Performance